 Alternatively you could also completely substitute mayonnaise with plain Greek yoghurt for a low-fat healthy coleslaw recipe version.
 A tasty creamy coleslaw does not need to be drenched in mayo to be delicious.

-Why We Love Wombok, Red Cabbage And Apple Slaw
+Why I Love Wombok, Red Cabbage And Apple Slaw

 I love cabbage.
 I love it raw, cooked, stuffed, fried, pickled … hahaha pretty much every form.
 By itself cabbage can be a bit bland but it carries other flavours so well.
 Great supporting act to let the main flavours shine.